 The media covered the incumbent president and CCM flagship bearer John Pombe Magufuli with 70 percent of all the stories covering Union presidential elections, compared to Chadema's candidate Tundu Antipas Lissu with 35 percent coverage.
-These two were followed by presidential candidates from ACT-Wazalendo Bernard Kamillius Membe at 9 percent and Prof. Ibrahim Haruna Lipumba from CUF at 8 percent.
-To understand the coverage of female candidates, the study investigated how the two female presidential candidates, Queen Cuthbert Sendiga (ADC) and Cecilia Augustino Mmanga (Demokrasia Makini), were covered.
+These two

 The two candidates received a marginal share of the electoral reportage, with both getting negligible coverage, which is 5 percent for Sendiga and 3 percent for Mmanga.
 Infographic 6 shows the coverage of the Union presidential candidates by media category: